An alternative apocalyptic view to 2012

 A tale of two worlds, a story of one Earth

-Every generation in the human story has watched its populations grow beyond what they remembered as children with the exceptions of war, famine and plagued times.
-Little did the Mayan people when carving their calendar know the true scale of the Earth and the true scale of human population to be, but the Mayans did recognise the impact of humans on the world around them.
+Every generation in the human story has watched its populations grow beyond what they remembered as children with the exception of war, famine and plague times.
+Little did the Mayan people when carving their calendar know the true scale of the Earth and the true scale of the human population to be, but the Mayans did recognise the impact of humans on the world around them.

 With all our modern technologies and intellect, we are only now beginning to grasp the true nature of our unabated growth strategy and the ramifications of it.
 The apocalyptic vision of the ‘beginning of the end’ has come true as we now stand on the tipping point of environmental degradation.